-Figure 9.4: Typical background SNR distribution measured at H1 and L1 detector in O1 running
+Figure 9.5: Fitted background SNR distribution at H1 and L1 detector in O1 run.

-Figure 9.5: Fitted background SNR distribution (Left).
+Figure 9.6: Fitted background SNR distribution (Left).
 Fitted cumulative background SNR distribution per template (Right).
 The blue dots are the measured points, while the red curves are obtained by fitting.
 The vertical axis is normalized into trigger rate, which is the number of the triggers divided by the analyzed time.